Direct Transactions

 -

-Regular Reconciliation: Periodically approve and reconcile pending transactions to maintain up-to-date entities.
+Regular Reconciliation: Periodically approve and reconcile pending transactions to maintain up-to-date ledgers.

 Error Responses